Tychobra/polished/README.md

 - <project_name>
    - polished-<project_name>
-   - <shiny_app_1_name>
+   - <shiny_app_1>
-   - <shiny_app_2_name>
+   - <shiny_app_2>
    - ...

-The above Shiny apps all use the same email/password combination for authentication.
+The "polished-<project_name>" folder contains all the `polished` project configuration.  "<shiny_app_1>", "<shiny_app_2>", and "..." (other Shiny apps) are the Shiny apps that use this one polished project.

+The Shiny apps all use the same email/password for authentication.  e.g. if user `A` is authorized to sign into <shiny_app_1> and <shiny_app_2>, user `A` would use the same email and password to sign into both Shiny apps 1 and 2.
+User authorization is then set at a per Shiny app level, so and admin could change user `A`s authorization and only allow the user to access <shiny_app_1> for example.

 You can have as many Shiny apps in the "<project_name>" folder as you want.
-At Tychobra, we build Shiny apps for many different companies, so in our work, each cleint comapny generally gets their own separate "<project_name>" directory containing one or more Shiny apps.
+At Tychobra, we build Shiny apps for many different companies, so in our work, each client comapny usually gets their own separate "<project_name>" directory containing one or more Shiny apps.

-"<shiny_app_1_name>" and "<shiny_app_2_name>" use the same email/password combination for sign in.
-User authorization is then set at a per Shiny app level.
-Also the sign in and registration page layouts can be customized at a per Shiny app level.

 ### Requirements

-You need:

 - R
 - one or more Shiny app(s)